ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In particular, communications between the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 To this end, the AS may explicitly signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.

-With reference to the AS, communications between the Administrator and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance using DTLS {{RFC9147}} or OSCORE {{RFC8613}}.
+With reference to the AS, communications between the Administrator and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance using DTLS {{RFC6347}}{{RFC9147}} or OSCORE {{RFC8613}}.
 Further details on how the AS secures communications (with the Administrator and the Group Manager) depend on the specifically used transport profile of ACE, and are out of the scope of this document.

-The format and encoding of scope defined in {{scope-format}} of this document MUST be used, for both the 'scope' claim in the Access Token, as well as for the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of I-D.ietf-ace-oauth-authz}}).
+In order to specify authorization information for Administrators, the format and encoding of scope defined in {{scope-format}} of this document MUST be used, for both the 'scope' claim in the Access Token, as well as for the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of I-D.ietf-ace-oauth-authz}}).

 Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
 In such a case, the first element of the CBOR sequence {{RFC8742}} MUST be the CBOR integer with value SEM_ID_TBD, defined in {{Section 16.2 of I-D.ietf-ace-key-groupcomm-oscore}}.
-This indicates that the second element of the CBOR sequence, as conveying the actual access control information, follows the scope semantics defined in {{scope-format}} of this document.
+This indicates that the second element of the CBOR sequence, as conveying the actual authorization information, follows the scope semantics of the AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}} and extended as per {{scope-format}} of this document.

 In order to get access to the Group Manager for managing OSCORE groups, an Administrator performs the following steps.

 1. The Administrator requests an Access Token from the AS, in order to access the group-collection and group-configuration resources on the Group Manager.
+To this end, the Administrator sends to the AS an Authorization Request as defined in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.

+   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern (see {{scope-format}}), then all such scope entries MUST adhere to the same pattern semantics.

-To this end, it sends to the AS an Authorization Request as defined in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.
-The Administrator will start or continue using secure communications with the Group Manager, according to the response from the AS.
+   The Administrator will start or continue using a secure communication association with the Group Manager, according to the response from the AS and the specifically used transport profile of ACE.

 2. The AS processes the Authorization Request as defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}, especially verifying that the Administrator is authorized to obtain the requested permissions, or possibly a subset of those.

-   With reference to the scope format specified in {{scope-format}}, the AS builds the value of the 'scope' claim to include in the Access Token as follows.

-   1. The AS initializes three empty sets of scope entries, namely S1, S2 and S3.

-   2. For each scope entry E in the 'scope' parameter of the Authorization Request, the AS performs the following actions.

-      * In its access policies related to administrative operations at the Group Manager for the Administrator, the AS determines every group name superpattern P\*, such that every group name matching with the pattern P of the scope entry E matches also with P\*.

-      * If no superpatterns are found, the AS proceeds with the next scope entry, if any.
-Otherwise, the AS computes Tperm\* as the union of the permission sets associated with the superpatterns found at the previous step.
-That is, Tperm\* is the inclusive OR of the binary representations of the Tperm values associated with the found superpatterns and encoding the corresponding permission sets as per {{scope-format}}.

-      * The AS adds to the set S1 a scope entry, such that its Toid is the same as in the scope entry E, while its Tperm is the AND of Tperm\* with the Tperm in the scope entry E.

-   3. For each scope entry E in the 'scope' parameter of the Authorization Request, the AS performs the following actions.

-      * In its access policies related to administrative operations at the Group Manager for the Administrator, the AS determines every group name subpattern P\*, such that: i) the pattern P of the scope entry E is different from P\*; and ii) every group name matching with P\* also matches with P.

-      * If no subpatterns are found, the AS proceeds with the next scope entry, if any.
-Otherwise, for each found subpattern P\*, the AS adds to the set S2 a scope entry, such that its Toid is the same as in the subpattern P\*, while its Tperm is the AND of the Tperm from the subpattern P\* with the Tperm in the scope entry E.

-   4. For each scope entry E in the 'scope' parameter of the Authorization Request, the AS performs the following actions.

-      * For each group name pattern P\* in its access policies related to administrative operations at the Group Manager for the Administrator, the AS performs the following actions.

-         - The AS attempts to determine a crosspattern P\*\* such that: i) in the previous steps, P\*\* was not identified as a superpattern or subpattern for the pattern P of the scope entry E; ii) every group name matching with P\*\* also matches with both P and P\*.

-         - If no crosspattern is built, the AS proceeds with the next pattern in its access policies related to administrative operations at the Group Manager for the Administrator, if any.
-Otherwise, the AS adds to the set S3 a scope entry, such that its Toid is the same as in the crosspattern P\*\*, while its Tperm is the AND of the Tperm from the pattern P\* and the Tperm in the scope entry E.

-   4. If the sets S1, S2 and S3 are all empty, the Authorization Request has not been successfully verified, and the AS returns an error response as per {{Section 5.8.3 of I-D.ietf-ace-oauth-authz}}.
-Otherwise, the AS uses the scope entries in the sets S1, S2 and S3 as the scope entries for the 'scope' claim to include in the Access Token, as per the format defined in {{scope-format}}.
+   The AS specifies the information on the authorization granted to the Administrator as the value of the 'scope' claim to include in the Access Token, in accordance with the scope format specified in {{scope-format}}.
+It is implementation specific which particular approach the AS takes to evaluate the requested permissions against the access policies pertaining to the Administrator for the Group Manager in question. {{sec-as-scope-processing}} provides an example of such an approach that the AS can use.

+   If the 'scope' claim in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern, then all such scope entries MUST adhere to the same pattern semantics.

+   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern adhering to a certain pattern semantics, then that sementics MUST be used for the scope entries specified in the 'scope' claim.

    The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}, when the value included in the Access Token differs from the one specified by the Administrator in the Authorization Request.
-In such a case, the second element of each scope entry specifies a set of permissions that the Administrator actually has to perform operations at the Group Manager, encoded as specified in {{scope-format}}.
+In such a case, scope specifies the set of permissions that the Administrator actually has to perform operations at the Group Manager, encoded as specified in {{scope-format}}.

+   If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern and any of the following conditions holds, then the AS MUST reply with a 4.00 (Bad Request) error response (see {{Section 5.8.3 of I-D.ietf-ace-oauth-authz}}).
+The 'error_description' parameter carried out in the response payload MUST specify the CBOR value 1 (invalid_scope).

+   * The "Toid" of the different scope entries do not all adhere to the same pattern semantics.

+   * The "Toid" of the different scope entries adhere to the same pattern semantics, but this is not supported by the AS or by the Group Manager.

+   Finally, as discussed in {{scope-format}}, the authorization information included in the Authorization Request or specified by the AS might also include permissions for the same Client as a user of the OSCORE group, i.e., as an actual group member or an external signature verifier.
+As per {{scope-format}}, such authorization information is expressed by "user scope entries", whose format and processing is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 3. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
 After that, the Administrator must have a secure communication association established with the Group Manager, before performing any administrative operation on that Group Manager.
-Possible ways to provide secure communication are DTLS {{RFC9147}} and OSCORE {{RFC8613}}.
+Possible ways to provide secure communication are DTLS {{RFC6347}}{{RFC9147}} and OSCORE {{RFC8613}}.
 The Administrator and the Group Manager maintain the secure association, to support possible future communications.

 4. Consistently with what is allowed by the authorization information in the Access Token, the Administrator performs administrative operations at the Group Manager, as described in {{interactions}}.
 These include retrieving a list of existing OSCORE groups, creating new OSCORE groups, retrieving and changing OSCORE group configurations, and removing OSCORE groups.
 Messages exchanged among the Administrator and the Group Manager are specified in {{interactions}}.

    Upon receiving a request from the Administrator targeting the group-configuration resource or a group-collection resource, the Group Manager MUST check that it is storing a valid Access Token for that Administrator.
 If this is not the case, the Group Manager MUST reply with a 4.01 (Unauthorized) error response.

-   If the request targets the group-configuration resource associated to a group with name GROUPNAME, the Group Manager MUST check that it is storing a valid Access Token from that Administrator, such that the 'scope' claim specified in the Access Token has the format defined in {{scope-format}} and includes a scope entry where:
+   If the request targets the group-configuration resource associated with a group with name GROUPNAME, the Group Manager MUST check that it is storing a valid Access Token from that Administrator, such that the 'scope' claim specified in the Access Token: i) expresses authorization information through scope entries as defined in {{scope-format}}; and ii) specifically includes a scope entry where:

-   * The group name GROUPNAME matches with the pattern specified in the scope entry; and
+   * The group name GROUPNAME matches with the pattern specified by the "Toid" of the scope entry; and

-   * The permission set specified in the scope entry allows the Administrator to perform the requested operation on the targeted group-configuration resource.
+   * The permission set specified by the "Tperm" of the scope entry allows the Administrator to perform the requested administrative operation on the targeted group-configuration resource.

+   Note that the checks defined above only consider scope entries expressing permissions for administrative operations, namely "admin scope entries" as defined in {{scope-format}}, while the alternative "user scope entries" defined in {{I-D.ietf-ace-key-groupcomm-oscore}} are not considered.

-   Further details are defined separately for each operation at the Group Manager, when specified in {{interactions}}.
+   Further detailed checks to perform are defined separately for each operation at the Group Manager, when specified in {{interactions}}.

    In case the Group Manager stores a valid Access Token but the verifications above fail, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of I-D.ietf-ace-oauth-authz}}, in which case the Content-Format MUST be set to application/ace+cbor.